 Further north the tiny Gombe Stream National Park is Tanzania’s smallest national park and most famously known as the home of conservationist Jane Goodall for many years.
 Here the Kakakela Chimpanzee Community, one of the most documented chimpanzee communities on earth, resides and they are constantly being studied.
 Just like Mahale you can only reach this park via boat, but it is a natural and historical treasure trove which many travelers never get to see.

 Teeming with fish, Tanganyika is a fishing paradise.
 Although not the habitat of monster fish like the Nile Perch (found in Lake Victoria and other Rift Valley Lakes), Lake Tanganyika offers 4 species of Lates (related to the Nile perch) and can grow to 100 kg, which is a challenge for even the most serious fisherman.
 For a bit more fun and less broken lines there are also Tigerfish on the lake, and the world’s largest cichlid – the Kuhe -and the Mikebuka (a smaller Lates species which is abundant in the lake).
 You will not just take home stories of “the one that got away” on this fishing trip.

 Exploring the Lake

 To fully explore the area there are plenty of options.
 From kayaking along its shores and islands, to quad biking in the hills around your lodge and even boarding a reinstated WW1 German auxiliary warship (MV Liemba) to travel from port to port.
 Every day presents a new opportunity to see more of this beautiful area.
 Then end each day sipping on a cocktail whilst watching the sun dip below the horizon over the lake.

 Just another day in paradise…

 Scheduled flights from Arusha and Dar es Salaam allow easy access to the lake.

-Check out our trip to Lake Tanganyika here.
+To have a look at our trip to Lake Tanganyika click here.